www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-11-13-t37-solve-sport-lesson-assignment.md

     * [ ] Decide and note on relationship between Query and Editor.
 * [ ] Add background box to section titles in menu.
 * [ ] Improve styling of news.
+* [ ] Consider making distinction between hard and soft constraints.
+* [ ] Add link to editor at `Introduction to the Generic Allocator`.
 # Done Tasks
+* [x] Create sport lesson assignment model.
+    * [x] Create SportsCoursePlanningTest.
+        * [x] Create not rater.
+        * [x] Add not rater to editor.
+        * [x] Add equals rater.
+    * [o] Ensure that Editor and Query provides the same constraint types. -> This is not required.
+    * [o] Ensure that Editor and Query provides the same raters. -> This is not required.
+    * [x] Rename forAllCombinationsOf to forEach, as it has no advantages to have different names for such similar functions.
+    * [o] `forEach(not(equals(assignedSport, 'Dummy Course')))` should work with the Query's constraint visiting functionality and thereby avoid creating a new constraint node for every `forEach(not(equals(assignedSport, 'Dummy Course')))`.
+      -> Performance in this regard is not relevant for now.
+* [o] Calculate solution, when the editor is opened, so that the example tables are loaded.
+  This action makes the editor feel more interactive to new visitors and also makes the example fully loaded.
+  -> That's probably a bad idea, as it creates a lot of resource usage and it also blocks some further user action.
 * [x] Remove old code editor.
 Do not forget its Javascript code.
 * [x] Create and use async loaded background image for website, in order to signal a higher quality to the user.
   -> The high quality is small enough, so that async loading is not required.